a5iah/KPMBFundHub/README.md

-This is program code for KPMB Fund Hub website.
+This is program code for KPMB Fund Hub website developed using django framework.